getzlab/canine/README.md

   entityType: [One of: sample, pair, participant, *_set] The entity type to use {--adapter entityType:type}
   entityName: (str) The entity to use {--adapter entityName:name}
   entityExpression: (str, optional) The expression to map the input entity to multiple sub-entities {--adapter entityExpression:expr}
-  write-to-workspace: (bool, default True) If outputs should be written back to the workspace {--adapter write-to-workspace:value}
+  write_to_workspace: (bool, default True) If outputs should be written back to the workspace {--adapter write-to-workspace:value}
 backend: # SLURM backend configuration
   type: [One of: Local (default), Remote, TransientGCP] The backend to use when interfacing with SLURM {--backend type:value}
   # Other keyword arguments to provide to the backend for initialization